Faccococo/PGSRD/README.md

   To have better reconstructed scenes we use depth maps as priors during optimization with each input images.
 It works best on untextured parts ex: roads and can remove floaters.
 Several papers have used similar ideas to improve various aspects of 3DGS; (e.g. [DepthRegularizedGS](https://robot0321.github.io/DepthRegGS/index.html), [SparseGS](https://formycat.github.io/SparseGS-Real-Time-360-Sparse-View-Synthesis-using-Gaussian-Splatting/), [DNGaussian](https://fictionarry.github.io/DNGaussian/)).
 The depth regularization we integrated is that used in our [Hierarchical 3DGS](https://repo-sam.inria.fr/fungraph/hierarchical-3d-gaussians/) paper, but applied to the original 3DGS; for some scenes (e.g., the DeepBlending scenes) it improves quality significantly; for others it either makes a small difference or can even be worse.
 For details statistics please see here: [Stats for depth regularization](results.md).

 When training on a synthetic dataset, depth maps can be produced and they do not require further processing to be used in our method.
 For real world datasets please do the following:
-1. Get depth maps for each input images, to this effect we suggest using [Depth anything v2](https://github.com/DepthAnything/Depth-Anything-V2?tab=readme-ov-file#usage).
+1. Get depth maps for each input images, to this effect we suggest using [Depth Pro](https://github.com/apple/ml-depth-pro).
 2. Generate a `depth_params.json` file using:
     ```
     python utils/make_depth_scale.py --base_dir <path to colmap> --depths_dir <path to generated depths>